Country overview: Czech Republic

 Treatment for HCV is available to PWID in 38 clinics across the Czech Republic, including those in prisons; however, its costs remain high.

-Cannabis continues to be the most frequently trafficked drug and the domestic production of marijuana with a higher THC content has been on the rise.
+Cannabis continues to be the most frequently trafficked drug, and domestic production of marijuana with high tetrahydrocannabinol (THC) content has been on the increase.
 It is grown in artificial conditions and, with increasing frequency, on a large scale and also for export, predominantly to Germany.
-Quantities of seized marijuana have continued to increase, and a record quantity of 441 kg of marijuana was seized by the Czech law enforcement agencies in 2011 (278 kg in 2010, 172 kg in 2009 and 393 kg in 2008).
+Quantities of seized marijuana have continued to increase, and a record quantity of 441 kg of marijuana was seized by the Czech law enforcement agencies in 2011 (278 kg in 2010; 172 kg in 2009; 393 kg in 2008).
 In addition, a total of 165 cannabis cultivation sites were dismantled.
-The number of growing sites detected and cannabis plants seized increased as well when compared to 2010–11 (90 091 plants in 2012; 62 817 in 2011; 64 904 in 2010).
+The number of cannabis plants seized increased as well when compared to 2010–11 (90 091 plants in 2012; 62 817 in 2011; 64 904 in 2010).
 In recent years large-scale cannabis cultivation and distribution has become more specialised and contributed to the establishment of highly organised criminal groups, which are sometimes involved in sale of pervitin.